Flight Levels System

 - You want to learn from the creator of the model what the Flight Levels are and which systems (boards) you need at which level.

-- We enable you to independently apply the Flight Levels Model to the context of your company and to take the necessary actions.
+- We enable you to apply the Flight Levels model independently to the context of your company and to design a proper Flight Levels Architecture.

 - You go home with knowledge that you can immediately apply in practice.